 Buying a house that is threatened by Japanese knotweed on neighbouring land could lead to problems further down the line, due to the legal implications of having Japanese knotweed on your land.
 Legally speaking, neighbours are under no obligation to eradicate the Japanese knotweed on their own land, they are only breaking the law when they allow it to spread onto neighbouring land .

 Choosing to buy a home that is next door to a particularly aggressive Japanese knotweed infestation could lead to the plant spreading to your own land.
 Whilst you could then claim for the costs of removal from your neighbour, this process could take some time and in the meantime, your property would then be classed as being affected by Japanese knotweed.

 Will I be able to sell a property affected by Japanese knotweed?

 You will legally be able to sell your property at a later date, but you will need to have proof that the infestation has been treated by a PCA-accredited firm in order for any future buyer to have confidence in starting the purchase process.
 Even if it has been years since the treatment took place, you would still have to be upfront about Japanese knotweed affecting the property in the past.

 Can you negotiate a lower house price after discovering Japanese knotweed?

 If a survey reveals Japanese knotweed on a home that you are planning on buying then you should be able to negotiate a lower price as a result.
-Depending on the circumstances, it may be in your interest to suggest that a Japanese knotweed survey is undertaken by professionals, so that you can acquire an estimate for the cost of removal.
-Most mortgage lenders won’t lend on homes affected by Japanese knotweed, or at the very least will require that a treatment plan be in place.
+Depending on the circumstances, it may be in your interest to suggest that a Japanese knotweed survey is undertaken by professionals so that you can acquire an estimate for the cost of removal.
+Most mortgage lenders won’t lend on homes affected by Japanese knotweed, or at the very least will require that a treatment plan is in place.
 Take this into account when negotiating a lower price on your prospective home.